DarkCoderSc/pe-code-cave-helper/README.md

 - Restore CPU Registers and flags.
 - Redirect back execution to original entry point.

-What interesting thing is the way I decided to restore ESP (stack pointer).
+One interesting point is the way I decided to restore ESP (stack pointer).
 I'm using a quite similar method as for Egg Hunters to search and restore original stack pointer value.

 ## Available Commands